Holmusk/servant-hmac-auth/README.md

 $ cabal new-exec readme
 ```

-And it will run this on your machine.
+So,it will run this on your machine.

 ### Setting up

-Since tutorial is written using Literate Haskell, first, let's write all neccessary pragmas and imports.
+Since this tutorial is written using Literate Haskell, first, let's write all necessary pragmas and imports.

 ```haskell
 {-# LANGUAGE DataKinds                  #-}